- Now Novel Process

 How do I get feedback on my writing?

-You can submit extracts of your writing to the Now Novel community via your Scribble Pad.
+You can submit extracts of your writing to the Now Novel community via your Writing Pad.
 You can find out what people think of your characters, your opening sentences, excerpts from your book – or any other feedback that you might like from your writing peers.

 How does feedback work?